 Car manufacturers are legally obliged to test their own vehicles.
 This is to ensure they are safe for consumers to drive, but it also allows them to advertise a model’s performance.
 Key USPs like the car’s top speed, horsepower and mpg are all calculated during the testing phase.

-Below, we discuss the ins-and-outs of the car testing process.
+Below, we discuss the ins-and-outs of a car safety test.